gabrielblancogomez/infant_neurosubs/README.md

 van Noordt, S., Desjardins, J.A., Huberty, S. et al. EEG-IP: an international infant EEG data integration platform for the study of risk and resilience in autism and related conditions.
 Mol Med 26, 40 (2020). https://doi.org/10.1186/s10020-020-00149-3

+## Reusability
+The intended use of this code is to allow researchers to replicate and extend EEG-based subtype analyses in developmental neuroscience, or to adapt these methods for other types of multivariate biosignal data.
+Researchers can reuse individual components (e.g., the clustering pipeline or EEG feature extraction scripts) in their own projects, enabling broader scientific reproducibility.

 ## Acknowledgements

-The authors would like to thank all families who took part in this study, as well as the mentors who helped with this project.
+The authors would like to thank all families who took part in this study.
 Special thanks to Myriam Beauchamps, James Desjardins, Diksha Srishyla, Scott Huberty, Julie Scorah and Shoi Shi.

 ## Badges